sietseringers/sietseringers.github.io/theme-setup.md

 {% highlight yaml %}
 image:
   feature: feature-image-filename.jpg
-  credit: Michael Rose #name of the person or site you want to credit
+  credit: Arvi Krishnaswamy #name of the person or site you want to credit
-  creditlink: http://mademistakes.com #url to their site or licensing
+  creditlink: http://www.arg0s.in #url to their site or licensing
 {% endhighlight %}

 #### Post Index Page